rohan9446/mlx-inference-bench/results.md

 Server defaults worth recording, since two of them are varied in §5:
 `--prompt-cache-size 10`, `--prompt-concurrency 8`, `--decode-concurrency 32`.

+**On the model revision.** The script queries the HF API for what `main` resolves to and records the SHA, but `mlx_lm.server` has no revision flag and still loads `main`.
+That is provenance, not pinning: if the repo moves, a future run of this script loads different weights and the recorded SHA will no longer match what was served.
+Pinning properly means downloading the snapshot at that SHA, serving the local path, and passing `--tokenizer-revision <sha>` to AIPerf, which 0.12.0 supports.
+Not done here.

 ### Thinking suppression, verified rather than assumed